IsmailQayyum/Personal-Assistant-Agent/README.md

-# AgentMind
+# PA-Agent

-**AgentMind** is a secure, agentic AI chatbot built using FastAPI, LangChain, and OAuth2.0.
+**PA-Agent** is a secure, agentic AI chatbot built using FastAPI, LangChain, and OAuth2.0.
 It follows clean architecture principles, modular design, and integrates production-ready DevOps practices.

 ## Project Overview